robderstadt/RocketPhone/README.md

 ## Build ##

-There are only a few parts required (plus two optional resistors):
+There are only a few parts required:

 1. <a href="https://www.adafruit.com/product/2542">Adafruit FONA 808 - Mini Cellular GSM + GPS Breakout</a>